AviatrixSystems/Docs/StartUpGuides/aviatrix-cloud-controller-startup-guide.rst

 Welcome to getting started on AWS!
 This guide takes you through the 3 steps to launch your Aviatrix Controller instance:

-#.
-Subscribing to the AMI (Amazon Machine Image).
+#. `Subscribing to the AMI (Amazon Machine Image) <https://docs.aviatrix.com/StartUpGuides/aviatrix-cloud-controller-startup-guide.html#subscribing-to-an-aviatrix-ami>`_.
-#.
-Launching the Controller with CloudFormation.
+#. `Launching the Controller with CloudFormation <https://docs.aviatrix.com/StartUpGuides/aviatrix-cloud-controller-startup-guide.html#launching-the-controller-with-cloudformation>`_.
-#.
-Onboarding your AWS account in your Aviatrix Controller.
+#. `Onboarding your AWS account in your Aviatrix Controller <https://docs.aviatrix.com/StartUpGuides/aviatrix-cloud-controller-startup-guide.html#onboarding-your-aws-account-in-your-aviatrix-controller>`_.

 When complete, you'll be ready to deploy use cases.